MicrosoftDocs/edge-developer/microsoft-edge/webdriver-chromium/index.md

 <!-- ====================================================================== -->
 ## Choose a WebDriver testing framework

-After downloading Microsoft Edge Driver, the last component you must download is a WebDriver testing framework.
+After downloading Edge WebDriver, the last component you must download is a WebDriver testing framework.
 Test authors use WebDriver testing frameworks to write end-to-end tests and automate browsers.
-A WebDriver testing framework provides a language-specific interface that translates your code into commands that Microsoft Edge Driver runs in Microsoft Edge.
+A WebDriver testing framework provides a language-specific interface that translates your code into commands that Edge WebDriver runs in Microsoft Edge.
 WebDriver testing frameworks exist for all major platforms and languages, such as Python, Java, C#, Ruby, and JavaScript.

 This article provides instructions for using the Selenium framework, but you can use any library, framework, and programming language that supports WebDriver.
 To accomplish the same tasks using a WebDriver testing framework other than Selenium, consult the official documentation for your framework of choice.